I-am-Shir/Faceapp/README.md

-he can like the post or "share" (doesn't share yet). he can edit or delete the posts. he can press on the  search icon which will open a place to input search (the search isn't implemented yet). we built everything be creating a layout file fot the activity\fragment, and then a java file for the activity\fragment, plus a java file for the adapter of the recycler view. the xml contains the layout (views, buttons, etc), and the java file contains the logic of the activity\fragment. the adapter contains the logic of the recycler view.
+he can like the post or "share" (doesn't share yet). he can edit or delete the posts. he can press on the  search icon which will open a place to input search (the search isn't implemented yet). we built everything be creating a layout file for the activity\fragment, and then a java file for the activity\fragment, plus a java file for the adapter of the recycler view. the xml contains the layout (views, buttons, etc), and the java file contains the logic of the activity\fragment. the adapter contains the logic of the recycler view.